tsachit/webcam_motion_detection/README.md

 ```

 *The above example assumes that the project is in home folder, change it if you place it else where.
 Sorry if this does not work on windows* 😂

+# TODO:
+- Noise filter for detection, sometimes it detects even when nothing is being changed
+- Improve or increase the `alert_diff_limit` logic
+- Send push notification to the phone
+- Track the change detected and record the video